sonargraph/ccspy/README.md

 `go install github.com/sonargraph/ccspy`

-The tool is open source and you can inspect the code on Github.
+The tool is open source, and you can inspect the code on Github.
 It is also distributed with your Sonargraph installation and can be found in the `bin` directory.
 On a Mac you have to open the package contents of the Sonargraph app to find it.
 Then make sure that the location of `ccspy` is added to your `PATH` environment variable.